You want to get married go to your man or woman of your dreams as soon as possible.

 All marriages, no matter where the marriage rites are carried out locally or overseas are valid in any state in so far as they are legal in the jurisdiction where it occurred.

-7. Waiting time for marriage license
+7. Waiting time for the marriage license

-The waiting time normally differ from state to state and may last from one day to one month.
+The waiting time normally differs from state to state and may last from one day to one month.
 A number of states, though, do not need a waiting period at all.

 You would be required to pay an extra fee to get these and particularly if you wish to effect a change of name, you would require extra fees.
 Factoring in these complications, it is best to keep this one high on your pre marriage checklist.

 Although marriage is a happy union between two people, it is as well a legal agreement between two people.
 A family law attorney can help you to review your options and advise you on what you need to do free of charge.